 CITES Regulations For The Importation And Exportation Of Rosewood Effective January 2, 2017

 Over the past few decades, CITES has had a limited impact in the musical world.
 One of the main controls of CITES that involved musical instruments was that of Dalbergia nigra (Brazilian Rosewood).
 This was listed as a CITES appendix i controlled species on June 11t h, 1992, making it illegal to harvest D. nigra after this date and requiring export (and sometimes import) permits for the life of any finished goods which used it.
-Fast forward to Jan 2n d, 2017 and we have now seen a genus wide listing of CITES ii controlled Dalbergia.
-This means, all rosewood (and Bubinga) was placed on the CITES ii appendix and although it does not make harvesting the rosewood illegal, it does require permits for any commercial export/import of raw materials or finished goods made from these species.
-Considering the large number of musical instruments which use small
+On Jan 2nd, 2017 we saw a genus wide listing of CITES ii controlled Dalbergia.
+That meant, all rosewood (and Bubinga) was placed on the CITES ii appendix and although it did not make harvesting the rosewood illegal, it did require permits for any commercial export/import of raw materials or finished goods made from Rosewood or Bubinga.

 PRS Guitars strongly encourages consumers to utilize the many informative documents set forth by governing agencies around the world.
 US Fish and Wildlife, for example, has a well-maintained website which has proven useful with specific questions pertaining to individuals unique situations.